 An eligible IHE that submits applications for an Individual Development Grant and a Cooperative Arrangement Development Grant in this competition may be awarded both in the same fiscal year.
-However, we will not award a second Cooperative Arrangement Development Grant to an otherwise eligible IHE for an award year for which the IHE already has a Cooperative Arrangement Development matching.

-Grant award under the ANNH Program.
 A grantee with an Individual Development Grant or a Cooperative Arrangement Development Grant may be a subgrantee in one or more Cooperative Arrangement Development Grants.
 The lead institution in a Cooperative Arrangement Development Grant must be an eligible institution.
 Partners or subgrantees are not required to be eligible institutions.

-2.a.
-Cost Sharing or Matching: This program does not require cost sharing or b.
+2. a.
+Cost Sharing or Matching: This program does not require cost sharing or matching.

+- b.
 Supplement-Not-Supplant: This program involves supplement-not-supplant funding requirements.
-Grant funds must be used so that they supplement and, to the extent practical, increase the funds that would otherwise be available for the activities to be carried out under the grant and in no case supplant those funds (34 CFR 607.30 (b)).

-3. Subgrantees: A grantee under this competition may not award subgrants to entities to directly carry out project activities described in its application.
+Grant funds must be used so that they supplement and, to the extent practical, increase the funds that would otherwise be available for the activities to be carried out under the grant and in no case supplant those funds (34 CFR 607.30 (b)). - 3.
+Subgrantees: A grantee under this competition may not award subgrants to entities to directly carry out project activities described in its application.